unicode-org/message-format-wg/spec/errors.md

 violations of requirements in the data model, or requirements defined by a _function_.
 Other errors might be detected during selection or formatting of a given _message_.
-Where available,the use of validation tools is recommended, as early detection of errors makes their correction easier.
+Where available, the use of validation tools is recommended, as early detection of errors makes their correction easier.

 ## Error Handling